rouas/fvllmonti/README.md

-This repository contains the code used for optimizing neural network transformer models in the framework on the fvllmonti project
+This repository contains the code used for optimizing neural network transformer models in the framework of the fvllmonti project